- Design

 - Performance

-The Moto Z3 is a significant upgrade in hardware compared to the Z3 Play.
-It is equipped with Snapdragon 835 processor, although not the latest processor but it does not ruin any user experience.
-The Snapdragon 835 is still a solid performance processor.
-The machine is equipped with 4GB RAM.
-The Moto Z3 runs smoothly, smoothly handling any task.
+The Moto Z3 is some sort of big upgrade in hardware, compared to the Z3 Play, like it’s not even on the same level.
+It comes with a Snapdragon 835 processor , yes it’s not the brand new chipset but it doesn’t ruin the user experience.
+In other words the Snapdragon 835 is still a solid performance core.
+The handset also has 4GB RAM.
+The Moto Z3 runs smoothly, like it just keeps going, and it smoothly handles any task you throw at it.
 It handles normal everyday tasks like reading emails and surfing the web, social media, and ‘weighing’ all heavy games with high-set graphics.

 Battery life on the Z3 was not impressive.
 With 3000mAh capacity, if you want to use it for 1 day, you can only play some light games, watch YouTube, read emails and surf Facebook.